Explicitly Computing with Fukaya Categories of Surfaces with Boundary: Introduction

 Thus the computation of the \myimportant{Partially Wrapped Fukaya Category} (sometimes called the \myimportant{Topological Fukaya Category} in this context, to emphasize that it does not depend on a choice of symplectic form) becomes pleasantly combinatorial, though the author is not currently aware of any places in the literature where multiple ``large'' concrete examples are worked out in detail.
-At a recent AWM conference, the author gave a talk showing how to compute examples in practice, and was encouraged to record these examples, which led to the current note.
+The author recently gave a talk showing how to compute examples in practice, and was encouraged to record these examples, which led to the current expository article.

 Nothing in this article is original except for the exposition, which we hope can serve as a shorter introduction to the computational details of Fukaya categories of surfaces, aimed at newcomers to the field.
-For important and interesting theoretical details about \emph{why} these computations work, we again point the reader to the foundational papers~\cite{haidenFlatSurfacesStability2017, opperGeometricModelDerived2018, lekiliDerivedEquivalencesGentle2020} and the recent textbook~\cite{bocklandtGentleIntroductionHomological2021} which provides lots of important context and motivation related to mirror symmetry, in addition to other techniques which we had to cut from this note for reasons of space\footnote{Such as information about $A_\infty$-structures and gluing Fukaya categories by taking (homotopy) colimits} For the reader who enjoys seeing examples worked out in real time, we highly recommend the lecture series of Claire Amiot~\cite{institutfourierClaireAmiotFukaya2024b, institutfourierClaireAmiotFukaya2024c, institutfourierClaireAmiotFukaya2024a, institutfourierClaireAmiotFukaya2024} and Sybille Schroll~\cite{hausdorffcenterformathematicsGeometricModelBounded2020b, hausdorffcenterformathematicsGeometricModelBounded2020a, hausdorffcenterformathematicsGeometricModelBounded2020}, both of which are available on Youtube.
+For important and interesting theoretical details about \emph{why} these computations work, we again point the reader to the foundational papers~\cite{haidenFlatSurfacesStability2017, opperGeometricModelDerived2018, lekiliDerivedEquivalencesGentle2020} and the recent textbook~\cite{bocklandtGentleIntroductionHomological2021} which provides lots of important context and motivation related to mirror symmetry, in addition to other techniques which we had to cut from this note for reasons of space\footnote{Such as information about $A_\infty$-structures and gluing Fukaya categories by taking (homotopy) colimits}.
+For the reader who enjoys seeing examples worked out in real time, we highly recommend the lecture series of Claire Amiot~\cite{institutfourierClaireAmiotFukaya2024b, institutfourierClaireAmiotFukaya2024c, institutfourierClaireAmiotFukaya2024a, institutfourierClaireAmiotFukaya2024} and Sybille Schroll~\cite{hausdorffcenterformathematicsGeometricModelBounded2020b, hausdorffcenterformathematicsGeometricModelBounded2020a, hausdorffcenterformathematicsGeometricModelBounded2020}, both of which are available on Youtube.

 \begin{acknowledgement} The author would like to thank the organizers of the Women and Gender Minorities in Symplectic and Contact Geometry and Topology (WiSCon) special session -- Bahar Acu, Catherine Cannizzo, Sierra Knavel, and Morgan Weiler -- both for the opportunity to speak and for the incredible community they're fostering.
 Additionally, she would like to thank Peter Samuelson and Shane Rankin for many helpful conversations while learning this material, and especially Catherine Cannizzo \emph{again} for answering many questions and helping the author organize a learning seminar on this topic.
 Finally, she would like to thank the AWM and the NSF for their financial support. \end{acknowledgement}